 2.18.6 - Public Ways – When Excluded/Included

 If the ROW for an existing road is deeded ROW, the deed being of record, or if the existing street or alley is dedicated on a duly recorded plat, such roadway, street, or alley should not be included in the ROW parcel description.
-If the ROW is not a matter of record, the ROW parcel should include the portion which the owner is assessed for and which would revert to the owner in the event of abandonment.
+If the ROW is not a matter of record, the ROW parcel should include the portion which the owner is assessed for, and which would revert to the owner in the event of abandonment.

 2.18.7 - Ownership Split by Existing Roadway